cnlohr/swadgeguide/kicad_for_mfg/README.md

 Please quote for:
  * 1.6mm FR4 PCB, Red solder mask, White silkscreen, 1oz Copper.
  * Assemble front of swadge first, add batteries after all other parts are soldered.
+ * Capacitor voltage ratings are listed minimum.
+Higher voltage capacitors may be used.
  * See attached youtube video [URL] for additional testing instructions.
 ```